eurostat/JGiscoTools/src/site/geodiff/README.md

 <kbd><img src="img/hausdorf_segment.png" /></kbd>

-(Initial version in gray - Final version blue outline - Corresponding Hausdorf segment in purple)
+(First version in gray - Second version blue outline - Corresponding Hausdorf segment in purple)

 For a more detailled overview of the geometrical differences, use: